SPANDigital/presidium/content/_best-practices/02-focus-on-containers-at-first.md

 ---
 title: Focus on Containers first
-id: "focus-on-containers-first"
 author: "VirtualTraveler"
+status: "review"
 ---

 Containers are the core of the ADSS model.
 They are the bridge between the logical and physical views.
-Once you have completed the setup of your model, defined in the [Getting Started](/getting-started/) section, you should complete an inventory of Containers.
+Once you have completed the setup of your model, defined in the [Getting Started]({{site.baseurl}}/getting-started/) section, you should complete an inventory of Containers.

 ## Discussion